Santo Domingo is the largest, most animated, cosmopolitan and people-friendly city in the Caribbean and Central America.

 In the city, marvel at the lushness of the Botanical Gardens.
-Walk over to the Malecón and watch the people and the sea views.
+Walk over to the Malecón to people watch and take in the sea views.

 Shopping is big at the malls in Santo Domingo.
 Look for Dominican shops to buy a linen guayabera, leather handbag or original designed clothing.
-Eyeball gorgeous men and women at one of the better gyms.
-Then relax and smoke a good cigar at one of the open terrace-restaurants at Plaza de España or Av.
+Relax with a good cigar at one of the open terrace-restaurants at Plaza de España or Av.
 Gustavo Mejia Ricart.
 The city is yours.

 Las Americas International Airport (SDQ) is the main port of entry, half an hour east of the city.
 Cruise ship passengers arriving to Santo Domingo by sea are 10 minutes from the leading attraction of the Colonial City.

-CONVENTO DE LOS DOMINICOS: 16th century building that housed the first university in the Americas.
+CONVENTO DE LOS DOMINICOS: A 16th century building that housed the first university in the Americas.
 In that church Fray Antón de Montesinos became the first advocate of human rights in the Americas by speaking out against the abuses suffered by the Taíno Indians.
-Colonial City.

-PARQUE INDEPENDENCIA: White-marble mausoleum where the remains of the founding fathers of the Dominican Republic are buried: Juan Pablo Duarte, Matías Ramon Mella and Francisco del Rosario Sánchez.
+PARQUE INDEPENDENCIA: A white-marble mausoleum where the remains of the founding fathers of the Dominican Republic are buried: Juan Pablo Duarte, Matías Ramon Mella and Francisco del Rosario Sánchez.
 The park is also the city’s largest open art gallery.
-Colonial City.

 MIRADOR DEL SUR: Popular with marathon runners, this 8km park stretches from Luperón to Winston Churchill avenue and is exclusively for walking, jogging, skating and biking in the evening and early morning.
 Exercise and enjoy the Caribbean Sea views.